-5.34 Simplified due diligence ("SDD") is defined in Regulation 10 of the AML/ATF Regulations and it means not having to apply CDD in certain circumstances where the risk of money laundering and the terrorist financing may be lower.
-This means not having to identify the client or verify his identity or that of the beneficial owner including the settlor of any trust6 where relevant nor having to obtain information on the purpose or intended nature of the business relationship.
+5.33 Simplified due diligence ("SDD") is defined in Regulation 10 of the AML/ATF Regulations and it means not having to apply CDD in certain circumstances where the risk of money laundering and the financing of terrorism may be lower.
+This means not having to identify the client or verify his identity or that of the beneficial owner including the settlor of any trust where relevant nor having to obtain information on the purpose or intended nature of the business relationship.
 It is, however, still necessary to conduct on-going monitoring of the business relationship.
-Firms must have reasonable grounds for believing that the customer, product or transaction related to such product, falls within any of the following categories set out in the AML/ATF Regulations and may have to demonstrate this to the Board.
+Firms must have reasonable grounds for believing that the client or transaction related to such product, falls within one of the categories set out in the AML/ATF Regulations and may have to demonstrate this to the Board.
 Clearly, for operating purposes, the firm will still need to maintain a base of information about the client.